Lucerne Travel Pass / Tell Pass: Is it worth it?

 👎🏼 If the weather is poor during your Lucerne visit and you decide to skip some mountain excursions, you might not get the full value of your pass

-Is a Central Switzerland Tell Pass worth it?
-Three example itineraries
+Is a Central Switzerland Lucerne Travel Pass worth it?
+Two example itineraries

-The best way to show that the Tell Pass is worth it (or find out if it isn’t) is by looking at some example itineraries and comparing the Tell Pass with the Half Fare Card and full fare tickets.
+The best way to show that the Lucerne Travel Pass is worth it (or find out if it isn’t) is by looking at some example itineraries and comparing the pass with the Half Fare Card and full fare tickets.

 Three days in Lucerne

-Let’s look at a three day trip to three of the major mountains in the region.
+Let’s look at a three-day trip to three of the major mountains in the region, using Lucerne as a base.

 - Rigi Kulm day trip